EternalllZM/rtd-codz/docs/source/rules.rst

 - **DM Modmail about advertising.**

-All requests for advertising should be processed through Modmail before posting.
-This includes self promotional YouTube videos, mod showcases, etc.
+All requests for advertising or self-promotion should be processed through Modmail before posting.

-- **Content goes in #zombies-streams.**
+- **Zombies stream content goes in #zombies-streams.**

-Ensure that your zombies related streams and videos go into this channel and does not leak into other channels.
+Ensure that your zombies related streams and videos go into this channel only.

 Rule 2 - No NSFW or Disruptive Content